Craig McGregor: Life and career

 McGregor grew up in Jamberoo and then Gundagai in New South Wales, before his family moved to Sydney.
 There he was awarded a scholarship to attend Cranbrook School, but he left at 16 to work at the Sydney Morning Herald.
 He completed a degree at the University of Sydney through night classes.

 He wrote books on Australian society, politics and popular culture, as well as two novels and a collection of short stories.
 He also wrote the script for a section of the 1973 film Libido and co-wrote the 1976 rock opera Hero.
 He won two Walkley Awards for his journalism: in 1977 for Best Newspaper Feature Story, and in 1986 for Best Feature in a Newspaper or Magazine.
 He met and interviewed Bob Dylan during his 1966 tour of Australia, and later edited the book Bob Dylan: A retrospective.
 He has his own entry in The Bob Dylan Encyclopedia.

 McGregor was Emeritus Professor of Visual Communication at the University of Technology, Sydney, where he taught between 1988 and 2000.
+He and his wife Jane, who married in 1961, had four children.
 He died on 22 January 2022, at the age of 88.